Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bulgarian farmers have fueled their protests by moving heavy farm vehicles from their fields to major highways and border crossings, paralyzing traffic and adding to the Southeast European country's economic woes.

-The move comes after farmers refused to accept the Bulgarian government's support offer, arguing that the amount was not enough to compensate them for losses caused by the war in Ukraine, higher production costs, climate conditions and the requirements of the European Green Deal.
+The move comes after farmers refused to accept the Bulgarian government's support offer, saying it was not enough to compensate them for losses caused by the war in Ukraine, higher production costs, climate conditions and the requirements of the European Green Deal.

 In addition, in recent weeks, farmers have also protested in France, Poland, Greece, Ireland, Germany and Lithuania.